-For many of us this will be the first taste of hosting we've had in a long long time.
-So to help you get visitor ready, we've pulled together our top tips for creating a comfortable and sociable outdoor space.
+To help you get visitor ready this summer, we've pulled together our top garden entertaining ideas for creating a comfortable and sociable outdoor space.

 Bring the inside out

 One of the most over used phrases in the biz: 'Bring the outside in' is now being flipped on its head.
 With our gardens taking centre stage for our social lives this spring we're now all looking at how we can take inside comforts out.